For some people, it’s a lightning bolt; for others (like my old boss Lawrence Jones).

-I used to smoke, as a smoker I had thought about giving up but didn’t bother to try, then one day I just did it.
-I didn’t tell anyone but I knew my time as a regular smoker had come to an end.
+I used to smoke; as a smoker, I had thought about giving up but didn’t bother to try, then one day, I just did it.
+Of course, I didn’t tell anyone, but I knew my time as a regular smoker had ended.

-I know what you’re thinking – this isn’t really Tony Robbins stuff is it?
-Well the thing about having given up smoking is it’s something that shouldn’t really be a failable task however people all around the world fail at it every day!
+OK – so I gave up smoking.
+I know what you’re thinking – this isn’t really Tony Robbins stuff, is it?
+Well, the thing about having given up smoking is that it shouldn’t really be a failable task; however, people worldwide fail at it every day!
 And the thing about smoking is it’s not about the amount of money I have in the bank.

-However, it was only when I truly believed it was good for my health, for me, I actually had a chance at making it work.
+However, it was only when I truly believed it was good for my health that I actually had a chance to make it work.
 You can only really change for yourself – that’s the epiphany.

-To start off with in my mind it was impossible to stop, there is the ritualisation of this act at different times during the day and how could I ever get through the day without this ritual?
-It was tied in with so many other parts of my life that it was virtually impossible.
+To start off within my mind, it was impossible to stop; there is the ritualisation of this act at different times during the day, and how could I ever get through the day without this ritual?
+Moreover, it was tied in with so many other parts of my life that it was virtually impossible.
+Excuses and Defusing them The main issue surrounding excuses is that they aren’t lies.
+On the contrary, they have an element of truth about them.

-The main issue surrounding excuses is that they aren’t lies, they have an element of truth about them.
-So, I had to ask myself the question, where the benefits of stopping smoking worth changing my routine?
-Yes absolutely, it disrupts your time and I believe it takes 30 days to set a good habit and 2 to set a bad habit.
+Yes, absolutely, it disrupts your time, and I believe it takes 30 days to set a good habit and 2 to develop a bad habit.
 As soon I had managed to convince myself – really convince myself it was time to stop.

-Afterall the best way to unravel an excuse is to pull at it.
+After all, the best way to unravel an excuse is to pull at it.